Michalis Karaiskos

 Groundwork image

 In artworks including human figures, I create a sort of theatrical setting in my studio, a 'mise en scene' where the model fits into it semantically, taking on a role.
 I tend to paint my setups in life-size as my goal is to produce an image that is too "vivid", not only through the realistic painting effect on the actual scale but also at the level of narration.
-Through this project, I try to address existential issues of identity, gender, and the relationship between the two genders.
+Finally, I must note that I feel the need to move to different realms or genres of figuration from time to time.
+This keeps my creativity flowing and introduces fresh perspectives and ideas.

 Artist Bio image